Marco Roccia ~ 1902-87 Master Luthier

-Louis Gallo Guitarist Louis Gallo was a respected guitar player, teacher and composer.
-He was one of the first guitar players in London to acknowledge Eddie Lang’s plectrum guitar music.
-He dedicated original guitar solo’s to this style.
-He also wrote many other compositions for plectrum guitar and finger style.
-Louis was a great teacher and expert on all things Django.
+Louis Gallo was a respected Guitar player, Teacher & Composer.
+He was one of the 1st Guitar Players in London to acknowledge Eddie Lang’s Plectrum Guitar Music.
+He dedicated original Guitar Solo’s to this style.
+He also wrote many other Compositions for Plectrum Guitar & Fingerstyle.
+Louis was a great Teacher & expert on all things Django.
 He was also a great friend of Mario Maccaferri and did much to promote the 1970’s CSL Maccaferri remakes.
 These were the brainchild of Maurice Summerfield, produced by Ibanez and approved by Maccaferri himself.
 The early models are much sought after instruments.
 Louis son Ray has some photographs of his father with Mario Maccaferri which may soon be available.
 These have not been published before!
-In addition Louis was a big friend of the Luthier, Marco Roccia who worked for Clifford Essex music shop in London.
-It was Marco who made ‘Selmers‘ from remaining parts available when the Selmer guitar factory closed.
-Louis Gallo and Marco went to France to buy sundry parts stock amongst other luthiers who urgently sought after the Selmer residues.
+In addition, Louis was a big friend of the Luthier, Marco Roccia who worked for Clifford Essex Music Shop in London.
+It was Marco who made ‘Selmers‘ from remaining parts available when the Selmer Guitar Factory closed.
+Louis Gallo & Marco went to France to buy sundry parts Stock amongst other Luthiers who urgently sought after the Selmer residues.

-Having seen Bert Niblett‘s ‘Selmer’ first hand several times, played it and talked to Bert about it, I believe that it is a genuine Selmer, date of manufacture not known to me.
-The tuners, label (with M M’s name blacked out in accordance with Selmer Company practice), tailpiece, headstock ‘Selmer’ mark are certainly all genuine and appropriately aged.
+Having seen Bert Niblett‘s ‘Selmer’ 1st-hand several times, played it and talked to Bert about it, I believe that it is a genuine Selmer, date of manufacture not known to me.
+The Tuners, label (with M M’s name blacked out in accordance with Selmer Company practice), Tailpiece, Headstock ‘Selmer’ Mark are certainly all genuine & appropriately aged.
 The back, ribs and the neck also look certainly very old and do not appear to have been interfered with.
-Only the table (Soundboard), with its orange finish looks as though it has been made over.
-According to the Francois Charle book, all of Roccia‘s rebuilds were labelled accordingly with an additional Marco Roccia label – he was not in the business of producing ‘fakes’.
-For all these reasons, I believe Bert’s Selmer PB is as near genuine as it gets.
-I never saw Bert’s GBSM.
+Only the Table (Soundboard), with its orange finish looks as though it has been made over.
+According to the Francois Charle Book, all of Roccia‘s rebuilds were labelled accordingly with an additional Marco Roccia Label – he was not in the Business of producing ‘Fakes’.
+For all these reasons, I believe Bert’s Selmer Petite Bouche is as near genuine as it gets.
+I never saw Bert’s Grande Bouch Selmer Maccaferri.

 Clifford Essex D Hole – Marco Roccia – Inst No. MG26548 (MG – Maccaferri Guitar Feb 1965 No.48)

-My guitar is a Clifford Essex 1962 D-hole made by Marco Roccia (no MG46238 – April 62 No.38), and is constructed from the outcome of the purchasing mission made by Marco and Louis Gallo to Paris to acquire Selmer guitar parts – I’ve spoken with Ray Gallo about this event.
-I bought it new from CE’s, spending much of the Summer and Autumn of 62 at the shop trying it out – Chris Spedding (I’ve been in touch with him lately) was the shop assistant in those days and recalls Marco building the guitar and the dispute between Marco and A P Sharpe as to if it was to be the 12th fret or 14th fret to the body – Sharpe prevailed and correctly for a D-hole it’s at the 12th.
+My Guitar is a Clifford Essex 1962 D-hole made by Marco Roccia (no MG46238 – April 62 No.38), and is constructed from the outcome of the purchasing mission made by Marco & Louis Gallo to Paris to acquire Selmer Guitar parts – I’ve spoken with Ray Gallo about this event.
+I bought it new from CE’s, spending much of the Summer & Autumn of 62 at the Shop trying it out – Chris Spedding (I’ve been in touch with him lately) was the shop assistant in those days and recalls Marco building the Guitar and the dispute between Marco & A P Sharpe as to if it was to be the 12th fret or 14th fret to the body – Sharpe prevailed and correctly for a D-hole it’s at the 12th.
 Marco had wanted a D-hole but with the benefits of the 14th position. – Alan Brace

 This last one I’m checking out with Clem Vickery at CE.
-I think it’s c.1930 by reference to No.186, which is noted as a Marco of 1930; my 203 is plainer in appearance, has no pick guard, but like No.186 has similar neck position markers, metal floating tailpiece and its number stamped on the back of the headstock.
-It may not be a Marco production; it has the metal badge on the back though as Clifford Essex & Son at Grafton Street which was the badge used for the years 1919 to (after which the firm became and badged itself “Ltd”).
+I think it’s c.1930 by reference to No.186, which is noted as a Marco of 1930; my 203 is plainer in appearance, has no pick- guard, but like No.186 has similar Neck position markers, metal floating Tailpiece and its number stamped on the back of the Headstock.
+It may not be a Marco production; it has the metal badge on the back though as Clifford Essex & Son at Grafton Street which was the Badge used for the years 1919 to (after which the Firm became and badged itself “Ltd”).
 It’s been used in Dublin for recordings with Sinead O’Connor, amongst others.
 Marco – he died in Lambeth (per its death registry) in 1987, can’t trace his date nor place of birth.
-As he returned to the UK and joined CE in 1927 I’d guess his D.O.B. was 1900 to 1905.
+As he returned to the UK and joined CE in 1927 his D.O.B. was 1902.
 His retirement was in 1977.
-The post-war numbering I did not fully understand – the guitar no (i.e. the last 2 digits) – this latest sale info tells me that the last 2 are issued when the guitar’s manufacture was started and the month/year No.s were given when it was finished: hence No.48 was finished before No.47 in this case.
+The post-War numbering I did not fully understand – the Guitar No. (i.e. the last 2 digits) – this latest sale info tells me that the last 2 are issued when the Guitar’s manufacture was started and the month/year No.s were given when it was finished: hence No.48 was finished before No.47 in this case.
 Previously I’d thought the production No. was given at the end of manufacture. regards,- Alan

 My wife (Marco Roccia‘s niece and her guardian) was most impressed by your article concerning her uncle and thanks you.
 She spent many years observing his work in their home in North Brixton and remembers visits from John Williams and Julian Bream.
 In the 60’s I had the effrontery to present Marco with a very indifferent guitar of mine which he transformed into something unrecognisable and a delight to play.
 My wife vaguely remembers him making an appearance on children’s TV; does anybody reading your site remember this?
 Incidentally, I am a big Manouche fan but it wasn’t until we moved to France that I discovered Birelli Lagrene and had the privilege to see him live.
 Unforgettable. – Chris & Rosemarie

-1960 – I got the guy at “Clifford Essex” (name of the music shop I worked at in London when I left school – guy’s name was Marco Roccia) to replace the fingerboard with a new ebony
+1960 – “Clifford Essex” (name of the Music Shop I worked at in London when I left School – guy’s name was Marco Roccia) to replace the Fingerboard with a new Ebony one.

 …..there was a mandolin maker/repairer called Marco Roccia who lived in Brixton when I knew him which is not all that far from Sydenham and he used to work for Clifford Essex….